SADI-S Surgery in Mexico — From $6,900, ~75–80% Excess Weight Loss

 Hormonal Reset

-Gut hormones shift dramatically — hunger drops, blood sugar improves, and type 2 diabetes resolves in ~85–90% of patients.
+Gut hormones shift dramatically — hunger drops, blood sugar improves, and many patients experience significant improvement in type 2 diabetes (results vary by patient).

 How SADI-S Compares